The Morning Routine. If you have daily arguments with your toddler about the simple things in life, you’re not alone. It’s at least me and you.

 The request, “Mate, come and get dressed now,” can get a wide variety of responses as well.
 Some days it’s easy.
 On other days I have to get him to watch Octonauts and talk to him about Peso while I sneakily change his top.
 Then there are the days of massive tantrums.
 Luckily he’s getting older and better.

 My latest strategy I came across by accident – reverse psychology.
 It was a usual day and he was in a good mood.
 After telling him it was time to get dressed he grabbed his clothes and I said I’d give him a hand, he said, “Don’t worry, I can do it myself”.

 I love reverse psychology with kids.
 I said to him, “No you don’t, you don’t know how to do get dressed by yourself.”

-Then it became a toddler tennis match between yes I do / no you don’t / yes I do … and on it went.
+Then it became a toddler tennis match between yes I do / no you don’t / yes I do… and on it went.
+Job done.